If your condition or impairment affects your ability to study (such as dyslexia, physical or mental health conditions), you can apply for DSA.

 Student Finance will ask you to arrange a needs assessment of what equipment and support you might need for your course.
 This is known as a study needs assessment.

-You’ll need to phone or email the assessment centre for an appointment.
 If you do not have a needs assessment, Student Finance will not be able to process your DSA application.

 You will not have to reapply for DSA each year if you:

 have taken out a maintenance loan or tuition fee loan